A Mainstream Contributor To Sexual Exploitation

 87% of US teens own an iPhone; 88% expect an iPhone to be their next phone

-App Age Ratings are a critical “trigger” for Apple’s parental controls (Screen Time); the ability for children to download or use certain apps or view content are often based on the app age rating
+App Age Ratings are a critical “trigger” for Apple’s parental controls (Screen Time); the ability for children to download or use certain apps or view content is often based on the app age rating

 The App Store promotes and suggests sex-themed 17+ apps to children and teen accounts that minors are able to download by clicking a pop-up box affirming they are of age – despite Apple knowing their birthday on the account